 I ask them, “Do you use language like this in your résumé?”
 Because if these are the attributes of a peak performer, your résumé should shout out “Brave, passionate, and tenacious man (or woman)”, if those are indeed your peak performance attributes.

 Sadly, most people rarely use language like this in their résumé.
 Instead they prefer dates, years, places of study and work, skills, job description details, and so on.
 Given the new reality of how résumés are processed today — they’re not read by a person, they’re read by a computer — I guess this is what you’d call “playing the game”.
 The computer is looking for signals of conformity.
-Did you go to a well-known school, have you ever worked for a blue-chip company, and did you have a tile that matches what the company thinks it’s looking for?
+Did you go to a well-known school, have you ever worked for a blue-chip company, and did you have a title that matches what the company thinks it’s looking for?

 Many resumes do have a “Hobbies & Interests” section, as a sort of token “this is the real me”.
 Yep, I love watching rugby and I go to the ballet, in case I’m being interviewed by a girl or a guy, I’m covered either way.